-For low power applications and when using IGLOO nano devices, configuration of the pull-up or pulldown of the I/O can be used to set the I/O to a known state while the device is in FlashFreeze mode.
-Refer to "FlashFreeze Technology and Low Power Modes" in an applicable FPGA fabric user's guide for more information.
+For low power applications, configuration of the pull-up or pull-down of the I/O can be used to set the I/O to a known state while the device is in FlashFreeze mode.
+Refer to the "FlashFreeze Technology and Low Power Modes" section on page 21 for more information.